markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 2.0.5 =
+- Bugfix: Input boxes on public pages
+- Bugfix: Get references container close to content, not below all other features
+- Bugfix: Public style sheet: Reference container: unset width of text column to fix site issues
+- Update: Enable all hooks by default to prevent footnotes from seeming broken in post titles
+- Bugfix: Restore cursor shape pointer over 'Continue reading' button after hyperlink removal

 = 2.0.4 =
 - Update: Restored arrow settings to customize or disable the now prepended arrow symbol